Program

 Technische Universität München

-In close collaboration with national and international research organizations, but preferably with small and medium-sized enterprises and start-ups, his institute contributed to the development of different eVTOLs over the last decade, including multicopters, lift-and-cruise, and vectored thrust configurations.
+Research Interest: In close collaboration with national and international research organizations, but preferably with small and medium-sized enterprises and start-ups, his institute contributed to the development of different eVTOLs over the last decade, including multicopters, lift-and-cruise, and vectored thrust configurations.